 930 & 812

-The new 930 area code will be added throughout southern and south-central Indiana in 2014 and will overlay the 812 area code that is projected to run out of numbers in 2015.
+The new 930 area code is being added throughout southern and south-central Indiana.
+It overlays the 812 area code.

-Once 930 is implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.
+With 930 being implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.

-For more information on how 930 will be implemented and the year-long IURC case regarding 812, please see the OUCC’s 930: A New Area Code For Indiana fact sheet.
+For more information, please see the OUCC’s 930: A New Area Code For Indiana fact sheet.

-The 317 area code for Indianapolis and most of its suburbs is projected to run out of numbers in 2017.
-An industry request to add a new area code is pending before the IURC.
+The 317 area code for Indianapolis and most of its suburbs is projected to run out of numbers in the fourth quarter of 2016.
+Accordingly, the new 463 area code will be added in the coming year.

 The 765 area code, serving most of central Indiana outside the Indianapolis metropolitan area, was split from 317 in 1996.

-Number conservation efforts have pushed 765’s projected exhaust date to 2029, a 25-year extension beyond projections made a few years ago.
+Number conservation efforts have pushed 765’s projected exhaust date to 2030, a 26-year extension beyond projections made a few years ago.

 219 and the two area codes split from it in 2001 – 260 and 574 – are expected to need no additional changes before 2039.

-* Projections in this fact sheet are according to North American Numbering Plan Administration (NANPA) data released in April 2014.
+* Projections in this fact sheet are according to North American Numbering Plan Administration (NANPA) data.
 NANPA is the neutral, third party administrator that oversees area code assignments.
 For additional information on area code relief, as well as state maps of area codes in North America, visit NANPA’s Website at http://www.nanpa.com/.